neams-th-coe/cardinal/doc/content/source/problems/NekRSProblem.md

 If `volume = true` is specified on [NekRSMesh](/mesh/NekRSMesh.md), then a volumetric heat source (stored in the variable `heat_source`) and the total heat source integral over the volume for normalization (stored in the postprocessor `source_integral`) are sent to NekRS.
-The volumetric heat source is also written into the `nrs->usrwrk` scratch space array - offset by an appropriate index to be the "second" slot in the scratch space (recall that the heat flux is always written into the "first" field space in the scratch array).

-Then, all that is required to use a volumetric heat source transferred by MOOSE is to apply it with a custom source [!ac](OCCA) kernel in the `.oudf` file.
+Then, all that is required to use a volumetric heat source transferred by MOOSE is to apply it with a custom source kernel in the `.oudf` file.
 Below is an example of a custom heat source kernel, arbitrarily named `mooseHeatSource` - this code is executed on the [!ac](GPU), and is written in OKL, a decorated C++ kernel language.
 This code loops over all the NekRS elements, loops over all the [!ac](GLL) points on